 About This Drug

 Triptorelin is used to treat cancer.
-It is given in the muscle in the buttock.
+It is given as an injection in your muscle (intramuscularly).

 - Swelling of your legs, ankles and/or feet

 - Leg pain

 Note:Each of the side effects above was reported in 5% or greater of patients treated with triptorelin.
 Not all possible side effects are included above.

 - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.